Ikerne/IronhackFinal/README.md

 Here are the guidelines for the final Vue.js project:

 - [x] Creation of account: users will be able to register in the application through a Sign Up process, log in with Log In and log out with Log Out.
--[] Task management: users will be able to create, edit, mark as completed or unmark, and delete tasks.
+-[x] Task management: users will be able to create, edit, mark/unmark as completed and delete tasks.
 - [x] Data storage: the application will be connected to Supabase and all the information of the tasks and users will be saved on that platform.
-- [] State management: Pinia stores will be used to connect with the backend and control the state of the application.
+- [x] State management: Pinia stores will be used to connect with the backend and control the state of the application.
-- [] Navigation: Vue Router will be used to navigate the page without having to do a refresh.
+- [x] Navigation: Vue Router will be used to navigate the page without having to do a refresh.
 - [] Single Style: A single style file (assets/style.css) will be created and correctly inserted into main.js to access the classes and component ids.
 - [] Responsive design: the page will be responsive and will have at least two versions: mobile and desktop.
-- [] Deployment: the application will be deployed in Vercel.
+- [x] Deployment: the application will be deployed in Vercel.
-- [] Handling of asynchronous operations: asynchronous operations will be handled correctly with promises or async/await.
+- [x] Handling of asynchronous operations: asynchronous operations will be handled correctly with promises or async/await.
 - [] Documentation: a work path will be maintained in the repository's readme, updating it daily.